Additional Climber FAQ – Click Here

 Fight for Air Climbs are unique fundraising events for the American Lung Association.
-They usually happen in prominent skyscrapers, stadiums or arenas and involve climbing multiple steps.
+They usually happen in prominent skyscrapers, stadiums or arenas and involve climbing multiple steps and flights of stairs.
 Sometimes called a "vertical road race", teams and individual participants can use the event as a fitness target, as a race, with you challenging yourself or you racing against other people, or as a great way to be active and meet new friends.
-Stairclimbs are great cross training events for athletes who cannot train outdoors in the winter.
+Stairclimbs are great cross training events for athletes who can not train outdoors in the winter.
 Novice and expert athletes of all ages are welcome to climb.

 We know a lot about lung disease, but there is so much we don't know.
 Your participation will raise the funds necessary to provide life saving education, research and advocacy so we can beat lung disease and soon find a cure.

 What are the Registration Fees and Fundraising Requirements?

 Please see the Event Information page for details on current registration fees.
 All participants are required to raise a minimum of $100 in addition to their registration fee by the morning of the climb in order to participate.